 In a small bowl, stir jelly vigorously to make it easy to spread.
 Spread jelly evenly over the crust.
 Sprinkle with 1 cup of the peanut butter pieces.
 Stir together the reserved crumb mixture and the remaining peanut butter pieces.
 Sprinkle over the jelly, pressing lightly.

-- A tip from our kitchen: If you like, line your baking pan with foil, extending the foil over edges of pan.
+If you like, line your baking pan with foil, extending the foil over edges of pan.
 Grease foil; set pan aside.
 After the bars have cooled, simply use the edges of the foil to lift the uncut bars out of the pan.
 Cut as desired.